sajanpoudel/Tihar-Ticket-Sell/README.md

-# Tihar Festival Ticket Sale Platform
+# Tihar Festival Ticket Sale Platform - Festival of Joy

 A decentralized ticket sale platform built on Ethereum (Sepolia testnet) that enables secure ticket purchasing, swapping, and reselling with automated service fee handling.
 The platform features a beautiful Tihar Festival-themed UI with dark/light mode support.